-The Society of Clinical Nutrition and Metabolism (IAPEN) is an organization in the field of parenteral and enteral nutrition and promotes basic research, clinical research, advanced education, organization of consensus statements about clinical care and quality control.
+The Indian Association for Parenteral and Enteral Nutrition (IAPEN) is an organization in the field of parenteral and enteral nutrition and promotes basic research, clinical research, advanced education, organization of consensus statements about clinical care and quality control.

 We are Committed to extending clinical and scientific interaction platforms so as to promote shared learning, the event we are hosting is an endeavor in that very direction IAPEN - Tamilnadu Chapter and Abbott Nutrition International are delighted to invite you for a Symposium on “Total Nutrition Therapy”